-Students may look to the coordinator for direction throughout the clerkship.
-This provides an opportunity to lead by example by modeling timeliness, respect, confidentiality, preparedness and other professional behaviors.

-One of the most important things you can do is own up to your mistakes to a student.
-They need to know you can make a mistake and admit to it.
-Because we serve as advocates for our students, we are also in a position to encourage and promote professional development for them.
-Do not confuse professionalism or being the student's advocate with being the student's friend or accommodating their every wish.
+Students will look to the coordinator for direction throughout the clerkship.
+This provides an opportunity to model profession behaviors such as timeliness, respect, confidentiality, and preparedness.
+Because coordinators serve as advocates for our students, we're in a position to encourage and promote professional development for them.
+But, being the student's advocate should not be confused with being their friend or accommodating their every wish.
 Sometimes, as the coordinator, it is in the student's best interest to tell them "No."